 - 1/8 teaspoon Diamond Crystal kosher salt; for table salt, use half as much

 Combine cherry pits and cream in an airtight container and refrigerate between 4 and 24 hours.
-When you're ready to proceed, strain cream into the bowl of a stand mixer fitted with a whisk attachment, add sugar and salt, and whip to soft peaks.
+When you're ready to proceed, strain cream into the bowl of a stand mixer fitted with a whisk attachment, add sugar and salt, along with almond extract (if using), and whip to soft peaks.
 This can be done with a hand mixer as well.
 Enjoy immediately as a garnish for waffles and dessert, or refrigerate up to 1 week in an airtight container.
 If cream deflates over that time, re-whip before serving.